 Technology, standards, and policy

-Technical standards could have far-reaching economic and social consequences, promoting specific interests and altering the balance of power between competing businesses and/or national interests.
-Standards are essential for the Internet.
-Through standards and software design, Internet developers can shape how human rights are used and protected (e.g. freedom of information, privacy, and data protection).
-Efforts to create formal standards bring private technical decisions made by system builders into the public realm; in this way, standards battles can bring to light unspoken assumptions and conflicts of interest.
+Efforts to create formal standards bring private technical decisions made by system builders into the public realm.
+In this way, battles over standards can bring to light unspoken assumptions and conflicts of interest.
 The very passion with which stakeholders contest standards decisions should alert us to the deeper meaning beneath the nuts and bolts.

+What are the policy issues related to technical standards?
 Non-technical aspects – such as security, human rights, and competition policy – may not be sufficiently covered during the process of developing technical standards.
 For instance, most of the past developments of Internet standards aimed at improving performance or introducing new applications, whereas security was not a priority.
-It is now unclear whether the IETF will be able to change standards to provide proper authentication and, ultimately, reduce the misuse of the Internet (e.g. spam, cybercrime).
+It is now unclear whether the IETF will be able to change standards to provide proper authentication and ultimately reduce the misuse of the Internet (e.g. spam, cybercrime).

 Given the controversy surrounding any changes to basic Internet standards, it is likely that security-related improvements in the basic Internet protocol will be gradual and slow.
 Yet, decisive steps are starting to be implemented in this direction, with the Domain Name System Security Extensions (DNSSEC) being a good illustrative example.
-Following almost 12 years of research, trials, and debates within the technical community, DNSSEC was first deployed for some country code top-level domains (ccTLDs) and from 2010 it was also implemented at the root server level.
-However, further challenges reside in the large-scale adoption of this new security standard down the ladder by the domain name registrars, Internet service provider (ISPs), and website owners.
+Following almost 12 years of research, trials, and debates within the technical community, DNSSEC was first deployed for some country code top-level domains (ccTLDs).
+Since 2010 it has also been implemented at the root server level.
+However, further challenges reside in the large-scale adoption of this new security standard down the ladder by domain name registrars, Internet service provider (ISPs), and website owners.